sratz/rna_predict/doc/rosetta.md

 # Rosetta compilation and installation

-`rna_prediction` relies on a few modifications of the Rosetta source code to work.
+`rna_predict` relies on a few modifications of the Rosetta source code to work.

 ## 1. Get Rosetta